 Hundreds of its robots are helping doctors by delivering medicines, checking vital parameters, and talking with the patients.

-It is obvious that no technological device will be able to replace a doctor (at least in short terms), but the help they are giving at this critical and unexpected stage is remarkable.
+It is obvious that no technological device will be able to replace a doctor (at least in short terms).
+However, the help they are giving at this critical and unexpected stage is remarkable.

 In the past few months, many new uses have arisen for the use of voice-based technology:

-- robots that can be operated with a voice to feed elderly or disable people.
+- robots operated with a voice to feed elderly or disable people.

 - voice-devices used in some schools with great success to assist teachers during lessons

-- childcare equipment that can be integrated with Alexa to allow parents an easier and more immediate control.
+- childcare equipment integrated with Alexa to allow parents an easier and more immediate control.

 - And many more examples…